jmgasper/Harmonixia-GTK/README.md

-# Music Assistant GTK Client
+# Harmonixia:  Music Assistant GTK Client

 A GTK 4 desktop client for Music Assistant that focuses on fast library browsing, reliable playback, and seamless desktop media integration.